EB Adventure Photography, Shutterstock

 Evidence of the rise of Latin American fintech is perhaps most visible in Uruguay, where dLocal, a cross-border payment services company and the country’s first technology unicorn, is now valued at more than $15 billion.
 Uruguay, a regional leader in nurturing technology start-ups, is home to 63 fintech enterprises.
 Drawn by favorable banking regulations, a skilled workforce and a variety of incentives, technology companies, including in fintech, have thrived in Uruguay, known as the “Silicon Valley of South America.”

 What is the future of fintech in Latin America?
 How will expanding access to financial services help the region recover from the pandemic?
 How can governments replicate Uruguay’s success attracting talent and investment to its technology sector?
-Please join the Latin American Program on Wednesday, July 14, 2021, from 10:00 am-11:30 am, to discuss lessons from Uruguay’s technology sector and the implications for fintech in Latin America.
+This program discussed lessons from Uruguay’s technology sector and the implications for fintech in Latin America.

 This event is part of our “Going Digital” series, co-sponsored by the Information Technology Industry Council (ITI).